elugens/hello-javascript/docs/browser-document/browser-document/node-properties-type-tag-contents.md

 Sources: <https://javascript.info/basic-dom-node-properties#outerhtml-full-html-of-the-element>

-**Question:** **For element nodes we can use innerHTML, but what is the recommended for use with the other node types like text nodes?**
+### For element nodes we can use innerHTML, but what is the recommended for use with the other node types like text nodes?

 **Interview Answer:** We should use the nodeValue and data properties instead of innerHTML.
 These two are almost the same for practical use, there are only minor specification differences.
 So, we should use the data property because it is shorter.